MapofLife/inventory-module/README.md

-# Inventory of Map of Life datassets
+# Inventory of Map of Life datasets